 | Failure Rate | ~30% (Micro-tears) | ~10% | < 2% (Premium Grade) |

-| Best For | Sandwich prep, Cleaning | Surgery, Precision work | Mechanics, Chemicals, Medical |
+| Best For | Sandwich prep, Light cleaning | Surgery, Precision work | Mechanics, Chemicals, Medical |

 Safety Alert: Can Gloves Protect Against Electricity?

-We often receive questions like “do nitrile gloves protect against electricity?” or “is latex an insulator?”
+We often receive questions like “do nitrile gloves protect against electricity?”
+The answer is NO.

 Proper Glove Storage & Shelf Life Guide

-Proper storage impacts the sale and usability of gloves.
+Proper storage impacts the usability of gloves.

-- Factors: Polymer coating and manufacturing process affect longevity.
+Factors: Polymer coating and manufacturing process affect longevity.

-- Storage: Keep cool and dry to prevent degradation.
+Storage: Keep cool and dry to prevent degradation.

-- Shelf Life: Nitrile (5 years), Latex (3 years), Vinyl (2-3 years).
+Shelf Life: Nitrile (5 years), Latex (3 years), Vinyl (2-3 years).

 Frequently Asked Questions (FAQ)